What the Golden State Killer case means for your genetic privacy

 (CNN)Fears about the privacy of our data have become commonplace amid credit monitoring hacks and a political firm accessing Facebook users' information.
 A recent arrest takes it one step further, raising questions about how our genetic information is being used and who has access to it.

-Nearly 32 years after the the Golden State Killer's rampage ended, police arrested Joseph James DeAngelo, 72, on Tuesday in a Sacramento, California, suburb.
+Nearly 32 years after the Golden State Killer's rampage ended, police arrested Joseph James DeAngelo, 72, on Tuesday in a Sacramento, California, suburb.
 Police allege that he is the killer who is believed to be behind 12 deaths and at least 50 rapes in at least 10 counties in California from 1974 through 1986.

 The arrest was made on the basis of genetic information, with detectives matching a discarded DNA sample from his home to evidence from the investigation, law enforcement officials said.
 DNA evidence is used to implicate criminals every day, but the method used in this case was new.